diogopinto28/house_prices/README.md

 Just a test on the possibilities of Python web scraping.
 Simple project to develop some knowledge on Python.
-Simple Python script to check if a portuguese web based appartement has lowered the rent.
+Simple Python script to check if a portuguese web page of an appartement has lowered the rent.

 Using tools like BeautifulSoup and smtplib to scrape a portuguese web page on various apartements to check if the rent is inside a budget given or not.